department-of-veterans-affairs/va.gov-team/products/health-care/beneficiary-travel/product/roadmap.md

 ## Next for API focused team - Fall 2023

+### Top 3 Proirities

-- Address the [Known Issues](#known-issues) (performant, Payment Facility)
+1. Address the [Known Issues](#known-issues) (performant, Payment Facility)
-- Update API to create claims when the appointment is marked complete
+  1. Update API to create claims when the appointment is marked complete
-- Create a performant endpoint for determining a Veteran Eligility
+1. Expand the performant Submit Claim endpoint to support more use cases
+1. BTSSS Veteran status API endpoint ; Given a Veteran return their BTSSS status (elilibilyty, account finalized, etc)

+### Other priorities

+1. Create and add any supporting analytics
-- Support teams integration with Claims API; including documentation, meetings, etc.
+1. Support teams integration with Claims API; including documentation, meetings, etc.
-  - va.gov BTSSS team
+  1. va.gov BTSSS team
-  - Appointments team
+  1. Appointments team
-  - Mobile team
+  1. Mobile team
-- Create and add any supporting analytics
-- Aid in creating and delievering on `how to make better claims get processed more efficiently`
+1. Aid in creating and delievering on `how to make better claims get processed more efficiently`
+1. Add functioanlity to expose payment status (where, when, etc)

 ## Next for va.gov submission tool focused team - Fall 2023

-- Refactor the Travel Pay routes out of the PCI API into their own module
-- Spike: LHDI for a possible solution instead of using vets-api
+### Top 3
-- Create an app on VA.gov that allows a Veteran to submit a Simple Claim
+1. Create an accessble and monitored app on VA.gov linked from the appointments app that allows a Veteran to submit a Simple Claim
+  1. Integration with the Appointments team.
-- Expand the experience on VA.gov that allows a Veteran to submit a Next Step Claim
+1. Create an experience on VA.gov that can be expaneding to support Veteran submitting a `Next Step Claim``
-- Integration with the Appointments team.
-- Integration with the static BTSSS page on va.gov
+1. Integration with the static BTSSS page on va.gov

+### Other
+1. SPIKE: LHDI for a possible solution instead of using vets-api
-- Create and add any supporting analytics
+1. Create and add any supporting analytics
+1. SPIKE: What does a low auth submit app look like

 ## Next for va.gov Appointments team - Fall 2023

-- Add a link to the submission tool for past appointments
+1. Add a link to the submission tool for past appointments
-- Query for claim status when viewing past appointments
+1. Query for claim status when viewing past appointments

 ## Next for va.gob mobile team - Fall 2023

-- Add ability to submit a simple claim for relative appointments
+1. Add ability to submit a simple claim for relative appointments
-- Integrate viewing claims status in the claims/benefits section.
+1. Integrate viewing claims status in the claims/benefits section.

 ## Next for va.gov benefits - Winter 2023/Early 2024

-- Start design research into where viewing claim status could be incorporated
+1. Start design research into where viewing claim status could be incorporated

 ## Next for va.gov `My VA team` and/or cartography team /Early 2024

-- Start design research into where viewing claim status could be incorporated
+1. Start design research into where viewing claim status could be incorporated